wojdyr/fityk/doc/model.rst

 where :math:`Z(x; \boldsymbol{a}) = \sum_i z_i(x; \boldsymbol{a})`
-is the *x*-correction. *Z* is constructed as a list of components, analogically to *F*, although in practice it has rarely more than one component.
+is the *x*-correction. *Z* is constructed as a list of components, analogously to *F*, although in practice it has rarely more than one component.

 Each component function is created by specifying a function type